Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Group Relative Policy Optimization

-The Kullback-Leibler (KL) divergence in \eqref{GRPO} is utilized to regulate the difference between the updated policy and the reference policy $\pi_\text{ref}$, with its importance controlled by KL penalty $\eta \geq 0$.
+Kullback-Leibler (KL) divergence in \eqref{GRPO} is utilized to regulate the difference between the updated policy and the reference policy $\pi_\text{ref}$, with its importance controlled by KL penalty $\eta \geq 0$.
 According to \cite{GRPO}, KL divergence can be approximately calculated by

-Finally, the used algorithm for GRPO training is summarized in Algorithm 2, where we invoke the PPO algorithm for $T$ steps for obtaining a reference policy.
-Note that the steps of $T$ is small, and the PPO algorithm does not need to converge.
+Finally, the algorithm for GRPO training is given in Algorithm 2, where we invoke the PPO algorithm for $T$ steps to obtain a reference policy.
+Note that the steps of $T$ are small, and the PPO algorithm does not need to converge.

-\subsection{{Computational Complexity}}
+\subsection{Computational Complexity}

-{To compare the complexity of GRPO and PPO, we analyze the computational complexity of the only actor network (GRPO) and the actor and critic networks (PPO).
+To compare the complexity of GRPO and PPO, we analyze the computational complexity of the only actor network (GRPO) and the actor and critic networks (PPO).
 Suppose that both actor and critic networks have $L_\text{hidden}$ layers and each layer has $L$ neurons.
 According to \cite{judd1990neural}, the computational complexity for the actor network is on the order of $\mathcal{O}(d_s L + \underbrace{L^2 + \cdots + L^2}_{L_\text{hidden}} + L d_a) = \mathcal{O}(L(d_s + d_a + L L_\text{hidden})) $, and critic network is on the order of $\mathcal{O}(d_s L + \underbrace{L^2 + \cdots + L^2}_{L_\text{hidden}} + L) = \mathcal{O}(L(d_s+1+L L_\text{hidden}))$, where $d_s$ denotes the state dimension and is equal to $2K + 2 + 2M$ and $d_a$ denotes the action dimension and is equal to $N + 2KN$.
 Therefore, PPO and GRPO have $\mathcal{O}(L(2d_s+d_a+1+2L L_\text{hidden}))$ and $\mathcal{O}(L(d_s + d_a + L L_\text{hidden}))$ computational complexity for neural networks, respectively.
-It can be seen that GRPO reduces the computational complexity of neural networks by approximately half compared to PPO.}
+It can be seen that GRPO reduces the computational complexity of neural networks by approximately half compared to PPO.